 The mission of the American Literary Translators Association is to support the work of literary translators, advance the art of literary translation, and serve translators, and the students, teachers, publishers, and readers of literature in translation.

 The American Literary Translators Association (ALTA) was co-founded by Rainer Schulte and A. Leslie Willson in 1978 at the University of Texas at Dallas, where it made its home until 2013.
 ALTA was founded to bridge cultural communication and understanding among countries and languages through the art and craft of literary translation.
 ALTA is the only organization in the United States dedicated exclusively to literary translation.

 In 2013 ALTA began transitioning from its former home at the University of Texas at Dallas to become an independently run non-profit arts association.
-Today, ALTA is a non-profit, independent arts membership association that provides resources, community, support, advocacy, and professional affiliation to its members: individual translators, academic institutions, presses, and others working in literary translation.
+In January 2019, ALTA moved to Tucson and became affiliated with the College of Humanities at The University of Arizona.
+Today, ALTA is a non-profit, arts membership association that provides resources, community, support, advocacy, and professional affiliation to its members: individual translators, academic institutions, presses, and others working in literary translation.